 It's inevitable.
 No matter how careful you are, spills happen.

-That’s why it is important for your company to have a spill response plan, especially if your workplace uses hazardous chemicals.
 A spill kit is an on-site, easy-to-grab, organized set of equipment used to contain and clean up dangerous spills safely.
 Depending on your industry, spill kits are also an OSHA requirement.

 Oil spill kits are needed at any worksite that utilize oil or oil-related substances.
 This includes mechanic workshops, oil rigs and manufacturing plants where there is a risk of grease or oil leaking or spilling.
 An oil spill kit should contain absorbents that repel water, so it can be used in an accident such as a grease spill in an industrial kitchen, an oil leak at an automobile mechanic workshop or an ocean oil spill.

 Hazmat Spill Kits

 Hazmat spill kits are used for cleaning dangerous and hazardous chemicals.
 Hazardous chemicals can be highly detrimental to personal health; therefore, the contents of these kits need to protect the user’s skin when cleaning up the spill.
 In these kits, it’s important to include protective equipment such as safety goggles, masks and gloves.
 Some hazmat kits may include full hazmat suits to prevent breathing in fumes.